The Ironman Of Tennis: Why Fucsovics is Tennis' Most Underrated Player

 “It gives a lot of confidence for me that I have the feeling that these guys really have to beat me and it’s not going to be easy for them,” Fucsovics said.
 “If they have a good day and everything is working for them, of course they can kill me on the court.
 But I will be standing there and running around and fighting for every ball.”

-At the beginning of this year, Fucsovics believed he needed not just physical strength, but mental fortitude.
+At the beginning of 2020, Fucsovics believed he needed not just physical strength, but mental fortitude.
 That finally clicked into place when he earned what was the biggest win of his career against Denis Shapovalov in the first round of the Australian Open.
-Entering his Roland Garros opener against Daniil Medvedev, the Hungarian was 0-14 against Top 10 opposition.
+Entering his Roland Garros opener last year against Daniil Medvedev, the Hungarian was 0-14 against Top 10 opposition.

 “Before the match I didn’t have high expectations.
 I just wanted to enjoy Court Suzanne-Lenglen,” Fucsovics said.
 “I said to myself, ‘Just go on the court and enjoy the match.
 No expectations.’
 If I lost the match it wouldn’t matter, the next one would come.
 I felt the ball very well.
 I was moving good, I was serving well.
 Everything was perfect.”